LOCATION FILE

 A Shift on the Docks

 The manifest says a Belt freighter is inbound.
 Kuiper's Daughter, four months out from Ceres, hauling processed regolith and rare earth concentrates.
 Tomรกs pulls up the cargo specs on his wrist display and whistles through his teeth.
 Seventy-two sealed canisters marked CONSCIOUSNESS-GRADE SUBSTRATE.
 Nexus consignment.
-The Ironclad dock crew will handle the physical offload; the Nexus data techs will handle whatever's actually inside those canisters.
-Tomรกs handles the gap between โ€” the moment when seventy-two canisters of God-knows-what pass from a ship that answers to nobody into a dock that answers to Ironclad into a transport that answers to Nexus.
+The dock crew will handle the physical offload; the Nexus data techs will handle whatever's actually inside those canisters.
+Tomรกs handles the gap between โ€” the moment when seventy-two canisters of God-knows-what pass from a ship that answers to nobody into a dock that answers to into a transport that answers to Nexus.
 Three jurisdictions in forty meters of mag-rail.

 He checks the grav-transition warnings on his boots.
 Hub-side is near-zero; the cargo pods float on mag-cushions and a careless shove sends a two-ton canister through a bulkhead.
 Tomรกs has seen it happen.
-The scar on Dock 12's inner wall is still unpainted โ€” Ironclad leaves it as a lesson.
+The scar on 12's inner wall is still unpainted โ€” leaves it as a lesson.

-By 0600, the Kuiper's Daughter is clamped to Dock 14's external frame.
+By 0600, the Kuiper's Daughter is clamped to 14's external frame.
 Tomรกs watches through the transparent deck plates as the freighter's cargo bay opens beneath his feet โ€” or above his head, depending on which way you orient.
 Eleven years, and the vertigo still hits.
 Through the plates, past the ship, Earth hangs in the black like a blue wound.
 He's heard station lifers say you stop seeing it after a while.
 He hopes that's a lie.

 The cargo seal cracks.
 The smell rolls out โ€” recycler ammonia, baked-in sweat, something faintly organic.
 Tomรกs clips his respirator and gets to work.
 Each canister weighs nothing in zero-g and everything in inertia.
 He guides them onto the mag-rail with the grav-hooks, one at a time, calling numbers to the manifest AI that logs each unit's transition from ship-jurisdiction to dock-jurisdiction.
 At canister thirty-seven, a Nexus data tech appears at the jurisdiction line โ€” that yellow stripe painted on the deck โ€” and starts scanning.
 She doesn't cross the line.
 Ironclad regs.
 Tomรกs doesn't cross the line either.
 They nod to each other across three meters of contested floor.

-By 0900, the canisters are racked in Nexus transit holding, the Kuiper's Daughter is cycling through maintenance, and Tomรกs is eating reconstituted eggs in the Dock 14 break room.
+By 0900, the canisters are racked in Nexus transit holding, the Kuiper's Daughter is cycling through maintenance, and Tomรกs is eating reconstituted eggs in the 14 break room.
 The eggs taste like the air smells โ€” processed, adequate, stripped of anything that would remind you of Earth.
-Through the break room porthole, a climber is descending the Orbital Elevator โ€” a bright point tracking down the impossible thread toward the planet below.
+Through the break room porthole, a climber is descending the โ€” a bright point tracking down the impossible thread toward the planet below.
 Someone on that climber is seeing Earth get larger for the first time.
 Tomรกs remembers when it got smaller.

 He clocks out at 1200.
 Eight hours of moving things between invisible lines, translating between systems that don't talk to each other, keeping his hands steady and his opinions private.
 Tomorrow, same shift, same dock.
 Maybe a different ship with a different smell.
 The station's heartbeat โ€” that 72-bpm compressor thrum โ€” follows him into the transit corridor and all the way back to his quarters in Sector 5 Freeport, where the air smells like cumin and solder, and the gravity is almost right.